abinit/abinit/doc/guide/multibinit.md

 Alternatively, the user can generate the training set configurations by means of phonon population procedure at fixed temperature (DDB file mandatory) activated by imposing [[abinit:ionmov]]=27.

-### 3.3 How to bound a model
+### 3.3 How to set bounds on a model

-MULTIBINIT includes an automatic binding process.
+MULTIBINIT includes an automatic process to set bounds on a model.
 Have a look at the [[topic:BoundingProcess]], where input variables and selected input files are mentioned.
 Later, a <!-- [[lesson:lattice_model | tutorial]]--> tutorial will be available.